samueldodini/git_academicwebsite/content/publication/occlic/index.md

 #- "2"
 publishDate: "2023-07-28T00:00:00Z"
 #slides: example
 summary: Journal of Public Economics.
-Synopsis: Occupational licensing has negative wage and labor supply effects on other occupations.
+Synopsis - Occupational licensing has negative wage and labor supply effects on other occupations.
 The negative effects are particularly strong for women, black workers, and Hispanic workers.
 #tags:
 #- Source Themes
 title: "The Spillover Effects of Labor Regulations on the Structure of Earnings and Employment: Evidence from Occupational Licensing"